On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Introduction

 Nevertheless, there are various natural contexts in which it seems likely that ${\rm BSD}(A_k)$ does not encompass the full extent of the interplay between the analytic and algebraic invariants of $A$.
 Moreover, a good understanding of the finer connections that can arise could lead to much greater insight into concrete questions such as, for example, the growth of ranks of Mordell-Weil groups in extensions of number fields.

 For instance, if $A$ has a large endomorphism ring, then it seems reasonable to expect there to be a version of ${\rm BSD}(A_k)$ that reflects the existence of such endomorphisms.

-The earliest example of such a refinement appears to be Gross's formulation in \cite{G-BSD} of an equivariant Birch and Swinnerton-Dyer conjecture for elliptic curves $A$ with complex multiplication by the maximal order $\mathcal{O}$ of an imaginary quadratic field.
+The earliest example of such a refinement is Gross's formulation in \cite{G-BSD} of an equivariant Birch and Swinnerton-Dyer conjecture for elliptic curves $A$ with complex multiplication by the maximal order $\mathcal{O}$ of an imaginary quadratic field.

-This conjecture incorporates natural refinements of both ${\rm BSD}(A_k)$(i) and ${\rm BSD}(A_k)$(ii) and is supported by numerical evidence obtained by Gross and Buhler in \cite{GrossBuhler} and by theoretical evidence obtained by Rubin in \cite{rubin2}.
+This conjecture incorporates natural refinements of ${\rm BSD}(A_k)$(i) and ${\rm BSD}(A_k)$(ii) and is supported by numerical evidence obtained by Gross and Buhler in \cite{GrossBuhler} and by theoretical evidence obtained by Rubin in \cite{rubin2}.

 In a different direction one can study the leading coefficients of the Hasse-Weil-Artin $L$-series $L(A,\psi,z)$ that are obtained from $A$ and finite dimensional complex characters $\psi$ of the absolute Galois group $G_k$ of $k$.